 Raised designs provide unrivaled durability, accompanied by high visibility.
 The stand-out characters are easy to read, even from a distance.

-However, if you need tags with different designs, a new die would need made for each new design.
+However, if you need tags with different designs, a new die would need to be made for each new design.

 Creating many dies is incredibly costly.
 As such, variable data embossing machines are often used in this situation.

-Embossing machines are heavily utilized for in-house marking of nameplates.
-Instead of stamping information by hand, an auto feed system can grab blank metal tags and mark them with custom info.
+Embossing machines are heavily utilized for the in-house marking of nameplates.
+Instead of stamping information by hand, an auto-feed system can grab blank metal tags and mark them with custom info.